 Whether you look forward to the arctic chill or dread it more than death, winter comes every year.
-If your job calls you outdoors in the cold months you may know that prolonged exposure to freezing or cold temperatures can lead to serious health problems like trench foot, frostbite and even hypothermia.
-That’s why it’s crucial for you to stay informed on the best ways to care for yourself while on the clock.
+If your job calls you outdoors in the cold months, be aware that prolonged exposure to freezing or cold temperatures can lead to serious health problems, like trench foot, frostbite, and even hypothermia.
+That’s why it’s crucial for you to stay informed on the best ways to care for yourself while you’re on the clock.

-Health and safety experts at the Occupational Safety and Health Administration (OSHA) and the Centers for Disease Control and Prevention (CDC) develop tips and guidelines on how to help keep workers safe in their environments—including extreme cold temperatures.
-Below we’ve highlighted some key takeaways for you.
+Health and safety experts at the Occupational Safety and Health Administration (OSHA) and the Centers for Disease Control and Prevention (CDC) develop tips and guidelines on how to help keep workers safe in their environments – including extreme cold temperatures.
+We’ve highlighted some key takeaways below for you!

 - Monitor your physical condition and that of your coworkers.

 - Dress appropriately for the cold (see list below).